-When modeling concrete, in most situation you probably need to define steel reinforcement to follow tensional behaviour of the structure.
+A guideline for modeling Abaqus concrete, reinforced concrete finite element analysis, and rebar Abaqus modeling is presented in this post.
+When modeling concrete, in most situations, you probably need to define steel reinforcement to follow the tensional behaviour of the structure.
 In general, you have two options:

 -Modeling reinforcements as individual parts such as solids or beams or trusses and adding them to the main concrete made part.
-This can be done by using embedded region constraint.
+This can be done by using embedded region constraints.

--Using Rebar layers concept in Abaqus, which is the best way to model concrete reinforcement.
+-Using the Abaqus Rebar layers concept, which is the best way to model concrete reinforcement.
 Here we introduce the second method.